 CANDIDATE NO. 23 – Ralph Lauren Asuncion.
 Among the 24 evening gowns on parade, I found the gown worn by this lady as the closest thing to a fashion disaster.
 Still, I suppose because of her good looks, she’s able to pull it off to a certain extent and advance into the Top 12.
 She was asked “What did you give up in order to participate in Miss World Philippines?”
 Her answer was all over the place, as she misunderstood the word “did” with the word “will”, so she talks about giving up her pride, and in doing so she will serve Miss World Philippines to help dedicate her advocacy for the fishermen.
 Well, come to think of it, it does make some sense, but I didn’t think she was able to link those ideas as effectively as it could’ve.

 CANDIDATE NO. 12 – Arah Salientes.
-Because I am assertive, enthusiastic, competitive and I am willing to do everything that I can.
-I’m willing to give all my heart to everyone, to my families and Filipinos.
 I find her looks a bit too strong that I’m not that into her and would’ve wanted Candidates 11, 16 or 19 in her place, and though Nick Verreos was impressed with her purple satin gown, I was not quite that impressed.
 Still, she has an inspirational human interest angle to draw from when she was asked, “What is the biggest challenge a beauty queen faces in this day and age?”
-Her answer draws from the fact that she was overweight at 150 pounds then trimmed down to a pageant-friendly 115 pounds, and reduced her waistline from 27 to 25 inches, and she capped it with the saying “noting is possible, only I am possible.”
+Her answer draws from the fact that she was overweight at 150 pounds then trimmed down to a pageant-friendly 115 pounds, and reduced her waistline from 27 to 25 inches, and she capped it with the saying “nothing is possible, only I am possible.”
 Her great answer helped her outrank some prettier ladies.

 CANDIDATE NO. 7 – Sarah Margarette Pacis.
 She’s one of the better looking ladies in this batch, and she has a poised, confident manner of speaking.
 Her question was “In this day and age of modern technology, what was the one thing you would want to make our lives easier.”
 I graded her high initially because of her poised response (especially since she was first to be called), but her answer about “using it wisely” upon further review didn’t quite address the question–unless she might be referring to having materials readily available on how to properly use our technology wisely, and her answer would make sense.
 Still, her good looks and poised demeanor made her close to knocking on the Top Five’s door.